Seller’s Disclosure in Pennsylvania: Here’s What You Must Disclose (2025 Update)

 1. Lawsuits for Damages: If you don’t disclose major defects, the buyer can sue you for repair costs.
 However, they must prove that you knew about the defect and deliberately withheld the information.

-How to Minimize Issues in the PA Seller’s Disclosure Form?
+How to Minimize Issues in the Pennsylvania Seller’s Disclosure Form?

 • Complete a Pre-Sale Inspection: Get a thorough home inspection and fix what you can.
 This reduces the number of defects you have to disclose.